jacksund/simmate/tutorials/05_Search_the_database.md

 # OPTION 2 (slower but recommended for convenience)
 from simmate.workflows.all import relaxation_mit
-results = relaxation_mit.results_table  # results here is the same thing as MITRelaxation above
+results = relaxation_mit.result_table  # results here is the same thing as MITRelaxation above
 ```
 4. View all the possible table columns with `MITRelaxation.list_all_columns()`
 5. View the full table as pandas dataframe with `MITRelaxation.objects.to_dataframe()`